-- Import
+- Import on page 71

-- Merge
+- Merge on page 73

-- Help
+- Help on page 74

 Import

 This command imports XML (.xml) conversion files to DV Toolkit and creates a DVT (.csw) filter package.
 The DVT filter can be opened in DV Toolkit and edited or customized as needed.